jikurata/html-parser/README.md

 ## Version Log
 ---
+**v.0.0.3**
+- Fixed an issue that caused textContent and innerHTML to return an empty string when multiple distinct tags were involved
+- !doctype is now recognized as a void tag

 **v0.0.2**
 - Implement replaceChild method for ParsedElement
 - Fixed outerHTML setter to properly overwrite the parent element's children